-Permitted Land Use: This Planning District permits Commercial: Regional land use.
-The Specific Plan accommodates up to 104,000 square feet of retail uses including offices, retail uses and food service facilities.
-Buildings up to two stories may be constructed, with retail and office uses.
-The allowable uses will benefit the most from their proximity to the freeway.
+Permitted Land Use: This Planning District permits Residential: Very High and Commercial: Regional land use.
+The Specific Plan accommodates up to 333 residential units or as an alternate, if the residential units are not constructed, 104,000 square feet of retail uses including offices, retail uses and food service facilities.
+Residential buildings up to six stories or commercial buildings up to two stories may be constructed, with retail and office uses.
+The allowable uses will benefit the most from their proximity to the freew y.